 Speaking of beaches, one option is to camp out at one of the dozens of beach-oriented southern California hotels and resorts directly on the beach.
 Some are huge facilities and others are cool little hotels with the ocean being the main amenity.
 You'll pay quite a bit more to be on the beach vs. a block or two away.
 Going another few blocks inland can save even more; check a prospective hotel out on a map or even call them and ask how far from the beach they are.

 Paying for a beach hotel might make more sense if you're not planning to spend much of your time at theme parks; or stay a couple days at the beach and then move inland to a cheaper place for when you're at Knott's, Disneyland and Magic Mountain.
-You will find beach hotels in Los Angeles, Orange and San Diego counties with a little online research.
+You will find beach hotels in Los Angeles, Orange and San Diego counties in the search box below.

 Hey, from my viewpoint, if you are looking for lodging, we've found that one of the major travel websites specializes in hotels and offers all the great features we all expect; check out your destination in the Booking.com search box below; it can help you find all the best deals.